danielecaruana/danielecaruana.github.io/docs/about.md

 Hi!
 I'm Daniele.
 I am an MSc research student in Quantum Optics with the University of Malta's Quantumalta Group, supervised by Prof. André Xuereb.
 I'm currently working as a Research Officer in <a href="https://senseiproject.eu/">Project SENSEI</a>, focusing on metrological and signal processing techniques for geophysical applications.
 I also serve as a teaching assistant and laboratory demonstrator in Experimental Physics.

-More generally, I'm interested in the applications of precision measurement, quantum-enchanced sensing, and other sensing techniques in optics and instrumentation in different industries and research areas from fundamental physics, geophysics, and precision measurement applications.
+More generally, I'm interested in the applications of precision measurement, quantum-enchanced sensing, and advanced optical and instrumentation technologies across different industries and research areas from fundamental physics, geophysics, and precision measurement applications.
 I also find interdisciplinary applications, such as in archaeology, frankly, really cool.